AccumulateNetwork/accumulate-docs/README.md

 # Welcome

-This is the repository for documentation for the Accumulate Protocol on Gitbook.
+This is the repository for the [Gitbook documentation](https://app.gitbook.com/@accumulatenetwork/s/accumulate/) for the Accumulate Protocol.

 To see the Accumulate source code, please [click here](https://github.com/AccumulateNetwork/accumulated)